 Interest / Value

-Navigating these dimensions can be challenging, and you may be wondering where to start.
+Navigating these dimensions can be challenging, but nobody thought motivation to study comes easy.
+You may be wondering where to start.
 Luckily, the first step is easy: listen to your student.
 More likely than not, your student is telling you, albeit not directly, why their studying habits are suffering.
 Once you’ve identified where your student needs support, you’ve reached the hard part.
-You’ll need to consistently work with them to develop the dimensions of their motivation, or at least until growth becomes habitual.
+You’ll need to consistently work with them to develop the dimensions of their motivation to study, or at least until their growth becomes habitual.
 So, how do we further develop these dimensions?
 What role does your student play in growing their motivation?